What is a good cost per lead metric and what counts as a "lead"?

 Two 2026-relevant details to include in your planning:

-Branded SMS changes from 1 July 2026: New rules means businesses sending branded SMS/MMS must register with the SMS Sender ID Register.
+- SMS Sender ID rules from 1 July 2026: businesses sending branded SMS must register with the SMS Sender ID Register.
+Unregistered senders will have messages labelled "unverified."

-Enforcement is active: ACMA reported Tabcorp was penalised $4 million for spamming VIP customers, and noted $16.9 million in spam breach penalties over the prior 18 months.
+- ACMA penalised TAB $4 million for spamming VIP customers, part of more than $16.9 million in spam enforcement actions over the prior 18 months.

-If you pay $3 per click (CPC) and 3% of clicks become leads, your cost per lead (CPL) from media alone is about $100.
+- If you pay $3 per click (CPC) and 3% of clicks become leads, CPL from media alone is about $100

-If only 30% of those leads are sales-accepted (SAL), the CPL for sales-accepted leads is about $333.
+- If only 30% of those leads are sales-accepted (SAL), the cost per sales-accepted lead is about $333

-This is why signal gating (who/when) and routing (what happens next) often reduces cost more than creative refreshes.
+This is why signal gating (who/when) and routing (what happens next) reduce cost more than creative refreshes.

 FAQs